Unsupervised Learning of Local Updates for Maximum Independent Set in Dynamic Graphs: Conclusion

 \section{Conclusion}

-We present a single-shot, unsupervised learning model based on Graph Neural Networks (GNNs) for solving the Maximum Independent Set (MaxIS) problem in dynamic graphs, where the topology evolves over time.
-Unlike heuristic learning approaches, our method learns an update mechanism analogous to those used in traditional rule-based algorithms for dynamic combinatorial optimization.
-We conduct experiments across various graph types and edge dynamics, demonstrating that our model outperforms the DP-GNN model \citep{Brusca2023} for static graph MaxIS in terms of scalability in both runtime and memory, while maintaining strong approximation performance even on dynamic graphs with up to \numprint{10000} nodes.
-In the future, we plan to extend our model into a general framework for learning update algorithms applicable to a broader class of combinatorial optimization problems.
+We present a single-shot, unsupervised learning model for the \textsc{Maximum-Independent-Set} (MaxIS) problem in dynamic graphs, where the topology evolves over time.
+Using a simple GNN backbone, our model achieves results competitive with both supervised (Fast T2T~\cite{Li2024-fastt2t}) and unsupervised (OptGNN~\cite{Yau2024-aregraph}) state-of-the-art methods, breaking fertile ground for exploration with advanced architectures, representations, and objective design.
+Unlike heuristic learning approaches, our method learns an update mechanism analogous to those used in traditional update algorithms for dynamic combinatorial optimization.
+Our experiments across various dynamic graph topologies demonstrate our model's competitive performance against the state-of-the-art, surpassing earlier unsupervised methods like DP-GNN~\cite{Brusca2023-maximumindependent}, Erd\H{o}s-GNN~\cite{Karalias2020-erdosgoes} and LwDMIS~\cite{Ahn2020-learningwhat}.
+In future work, we plan to extend our approach into a general framework for learning update algorithms applicable to a broader class of combinatorial optimization problems, leveraging recent advances in neural models.

-\paragraph*{Limitations.}

-While our experiments suggest that our model may eventually outperform Greedy-MaxIS in terms of both runtime and accuracy, we need to conduct extensive evaluations to conclusively demonstrate this.
-Similarly, we only run experiments for small--medium real-world graphs; it would be interesting to see how our model performs on large real-world dynamic graphs.
-Finally, the model currently makes limited use of the temporal dynamics of the dynamic graphs to learn an update mechanism, specifically looking at the effect of a single edge event.
-Future work is needed to leverage longer temporal dependencies and improve the update mechanism further.
+\subsubsection{Limitations}

+Although a thorough comparison to traditional, non-learning-based algorithms is beyond the scope of this paper, recent advances in update algorithms for MaxIS~\cite{Zheng2019-computingnearmaximum,Gao2022-dynamicapproximate} and past learning vs.\ non-learning comparisons in the static setting~\cite{Angelini2022-moderngraph} invite some reflection on this point.
+We evaluated a simple greedy algorithm for MaxIS on our four dynamic graph topologies and found that it also achieves performance statistically indistinguishable from state-of-the-art, matching the claims we make about our own model.
+For RB-200 in particular, the greedy algorithm runs 6.00x faster than the fastest learning model for this dataset (BCAS).
+Thus, even with these preliminary investigations, there is an evident gap to close between learning-based approaches to combinatorial optimization and their traditional counterparts.

+There are various aspects of our approach that should be investigated further.
+The BCAS and No-CAS variants exemplify two specific instantiations of our model in terms of $\alpha$ and $\beta$ hyperparameters, but a broader characterization of model behavior as a function of these propagation radii may reveal further performance and runtime improvements.
+Also, the dynamics for all our datasets sample only one edge event per time, albeit in a degree distribution-preserving manner.
+It would be interesting to evaluate our model on large dynamic graphs whose structure and dynamics are both empirical.
+Finally, our model makes limited use of temporal dynamics when learning its update mechanism.
+Leveraging this rich source of information using recent advances in neural architectures and attention mechanisms is an important direction for future work.